 Identification Guide

-Bee swarms may be attached to anything possible such as this one
+Bee swarms may be attached to anything, such as this.

 Honeybee hive are in a cavity such as a home or hollow tree.
 You may not see much besides a hole with many bee going in and out.

-In order for us to determine where the hive is located we use a thermal imaging camera.
+In order for us to determine where a hive is located we use a thermal imaging camera.
 See opened hive →

-Honeybee hives get very big if you find one call you local beekeeper as these hive can grown over 10ft long.
+Honeybee hives can get very big.
+If you come across honeybees, call your local beekeeper.
+These hive can grow over 10ft in size.

-Honeybees near their hives can be agresssive so stay away and call you local bee expert
+Honeybees near their hives can be aggressive, so stay away and call you local bee expert.

-Yellow jackets usually create their nested inside a cavity or underground.
+Yellow jackets usually create their nested inside an empty cavity or underground.

-They will choose a sheltered place so they can be inside your wall or anywhere else.
+They choose a sheltered place, so they can be inside your wall or anywhere else.

-Yellow Jacket wasps are very agressive if you see them entering into a hole somewhere on your property stay far away and call you local bee & wasp control guy.
+Yellow Jacket wasps are very aggressive if you see them entering into a specific area on your property, stay far away and call you local bee & wasp expert.

 At the end of the summer hives can get very large and aggressive its best to get it removed before that happens.

-Sometimes they will make their nest out in the open it will look roundish and be grey or brown in color.
+Sometimes they will make their nest out in the open.
+Nests look roundish and are grey or brown in color.

 If you see them going underground there is probably a hive there.
 Stay far away until its completely removed.

-Bald-faced Hornet nests are grey or brown and look papery with a hole on the bottom.
+Bald-faced Hornet nests are grey or brown and look papery with a hole towards the bottom.

 Hornet nests are dangerous to be close to.
 If you do come across one stay far away and call your local Hornet expert to come right away.